-Ironbridge International Institute for Cultural Heritage (IIICH) is a focal point for cross-disciplinary research, postgraduate teaching and policy engagement.
+Ironbridge Centre for Heritage (ICH) is a focal point for cross-disciplinary research, postgraduate teaching and policy engagement.

 Our aims are:

-- To pursue research excellence, policy relevance and to engage with academic and policy communities and the heritage/heritage-related sectors
+- To pursue research excellence, policy relevance and to engage with academic and policy communities and the heritage-related sectors

 - To deliver research informed, high quality, postgraduate education that links theoretical understanding with practice and relevance

-IIICH is a partnership formed over 30 years ago between the University of Birmingham and the Ironbridge Gorge Museum Trust (IGMT) which manages the World Heritage Site and ten museums in Shropshire, UK.
+In more than 30 years ICH has been working closely with the Ironbridge Gorge Museum Trust (IGMT) which manages the Ironbridge Gorge World Heritage Site and ten museums in Shropshire, UK.
 Both organisations share a commitment to quality research, innovative education, creativity and engagement with the international heritage sector and the wider public.
+This engagement with one of the UK’s first designated World Heritage sites provides access to experiencing a wide range of heritage management and interpretation practices, which our MA students engage with on annual study visits that also take in a range of other UK-based heritage sites.
+It has also resulted in several exciting PhD projects.

-Through our partnership IIICH is able to offer:
+Through our networks ICH is able to offer:

 - Access to collections, archives and exhibitions of national and international significance and to the collective expertise of museum and heritage professionals

-Heritage, as a way by which cultures and societies value, represent and understand the past, is widely recognised not only as an increasingly important resource, which is produced, exhibited and consumed, but also as an essential element in shaping, projecting and challenging identities from the level of the individual to that of the nation state.
+Heritage, as a way by which cultures and societies value, represent and understand the past, is widely recognised not only as an increasingly important resource, which is produced, exhibited and consumed, but also as an essential element in shaping, projecting and challenging identities from the level of the individual to that of the nation state and indeed international contexts.

-IIICH is committed to advancing understandings of cultural heritage and the multiple and dynamic relationships it shares with societies and communities, economies and spaces.
+ICH is committed to advancing understandings of heritage and the multiple and dynamic relationships it shares with societies and communities, economies and spaces.

 We seek to better understand the various and complex processes by which heritage is produced and consumed, how it is managed and interpreted and how it is mediated and received, from the personal and the local, to the level of ‘world’ heritage.